Ajay-Kumar-Prasad/Smart-Quality-Inspection-System/README.md

 ---

 ### 2. Model Development (Weeks 3–4)
-- Train YOLOv8 for defect detection
+- Train YOLOv8 for defect detection  (Train on Kolektor & fine-tune on MVTEC_AD)
 - Refine segmentation using SAM
 - Log experiments and metrics in MLflow
 - Export final model to ONNX/TorchScript